nicehash/excavator/README.md

 # NiceHash Excavator

-Excavator is GPU miner by NiceHash for mining various altcoins on [NiceHash.com](https://www.nicehash.com) and other pools.
-Excavator is being actively developed by djeZo, dropky, voidstar and agiz.
+Excavator is GPU miner by NiceHash for mining various altcoins on [NiceHash.com](https://www.nicehash.com).
+Excavator is being actively developed by djeZo, dropky and voidstar.
 Miner is using custom built code base with modern approach and supporting modern NVIDIA video cards.

 Download from here: https://github.com/nicehash/excavator/releases